210222-reston-java-msa/demos/week2/RDS-setup-guide/README.md

 # How to Configure and Connect to an Amazon RDS Engine from DBeaver
+Want to learn more about **what** and AWS RDS is?
+Go [here](https://github.com/210222-reston-java-msa/demos/blob/main/week2/RDS-setup-guide/rds-overview.md)

 ## IMPORTANT!
 Wherever you see the word <code>Oracle</code> please use <code>PostgreSQL</code>!